SuperTapood/Cudheart/roadmap.md

 add and improve the library using the ideas i dumped onto the following list:

+- [ ] replace the regular array creation with a cuda unified memory allocation (check kernel.cu)
 - [ ] calling emptyLike on a stringtype is 100% gonna be a problem lmao (maybe call T() and add default constructor)
 - [ ] integrate std functions for optimization
 - [ ] revamp namespaces and make sure each one is self contained (does not contain stuff from other namespaces)